YouFoundJK/plugin-full-calendar/docs/events/categories.md

     - `❌ Incorrect: Work-Project Sync` (no spaces)
     - `❌ Incorrect: Work -Project Sync` (no space after dash)

+!!! important "Choice of this format"
+    Its easy to question why such a view implemetation and why not just add another category property to the event.
+This is done to make it compactible with REMOTE calenders most of them doesnt have a category property.
+Because current cateorization works on parsing the title it will still work for all calenders as long as the user follows it up!

 ## Enabling Category Coloring

 This feature can perform a one-time, permanent modification of your event notes to add categories to titles. **It is highly recommended to back up your vault before enabling this feature.**